catalyst-fp7/documents/interoperability/interoperability.md

 Making such tools (voting, ideation facilitation, collective action, etc.) available online, in reusable form, is one of the goals of this effort.

-The difference between this and the visualisations above is that these widgets always store data of their own to some backend, and manipulating this stored data is expected to be done by end user (not moderators, harversters, etc.).
+The difference between this and the visualisations above is that these widgets always store data of their own to some back-end, and manipulating this stored data is expected to be done by end users (not moderators, harvesters, etc.).

 The main problem here is not the lack of standards, but the number of incompatible standards which are not widely deployed.
-One actually has direct applicability, and some significant traction:  OpenSocial (http://opensocial.org/).
+One actually has direct applicability, and some significant traction:  [OpenSocial] (http://opensocial.org/).
 Sadly, the tooling required for its deployment is significant, and quite probably overkill in our case.

 This specification will take a pragmatic approach, to attempt to at least provide a common denominator that is sufficient for our narrow field, technology independent, and allows the minimal number of requirements for sharing CI widgets OUTSIDE the ecosystem (on web forums, web sites, social networks, etc.)